sandordargo/sandordargo.github.io/_posts/2022-6-29-cpp-standardized.md

 ## Standards are released on a schedule

 Since the release of C++11, the committee is dedicated to following a predictable train-like model.
 The analogy is - luckily - not about [SAFe](https://www.scaledagileframework.com/).
 It refers to the timetable of trains.
 Every three years there is a new version to be released.
 It does not matter how much a fix or a new feature is expected.
-If it's not ready when the next train departs, the feature will not be on the next train.
+If it's not ready when the next train departs, the feature will not be on that train.
 The train doesn't wait.
 The feature missing its train will wait for the next one.
 It'll come in 3 years.
 The original idea was to have every second version packed with new features and the others to include mostly minor additions and bug fixes.
-The reality hasn't met this expectation yet as after C+11 the next major release was C++20.
+The reality hasn't met this expectation yet as after C+11 the next "major" release was C++20.
 It's still to see if C++26 can be a major release.
 Nevertheless, the train-like model is respected, we have a new release every 3 years.
 C++11, C++14, C++17, C++20...

 Setting a predictable schedule of release dates into stone is useful to avoid special treatment for certain features that are either highly waited for or that are supported by people with bigger authority over the committee.